timdeschryver/rx-query/README.md

 ### `retries`

-The number of retries to retry a query before ending up in the error state.
+The number of retries to retry a query before ending up in the error status.
 Also accepts a callback method `((retryAttempt: number, error: unknown) => boolean)` to give more control to the consumer.
-When a query is being retried, the state remains in the original (loading or refreshing) state.
+When a query is being retried, the status remains in the original (loading or refreshing) status.

 Default: `3`